tomcotter7/notes/genai.md

 The authors argue that prompt engineering is brittle, and akin to manually finetuning weights on a classifier.
 This abstracts LM pipelines as *text transformation graphs*.
 These can be automatically optimised for better results.
 From the paper "DSPy contributes three abstractions toward automatic optimization: signatures, modules, and teleprompters.
 Signatures abstract the input/output behavior of a module; modules replace existing hand-prompting techniques and can be composed in arbitrary pipelines; and teleprompters optimize all modules in the pipeline to maximize a metric.".
 Prompts go from 'You are an AI assistant ....' to 'question -> answer'.
 Teleprompters are powerful optimizers (included in DSPy) that can learn to bootstrap and select effective prompts for the modules of any program.
 (The "tele-" in the name means "at a distance", i.e., automatic prompting at a distance.)

+### F*ck you, show me the prompt

+Working with LLM frameworks is annoying & the added complexity of not knowing the prompt or how many API calls are being made is annoying.
+[This blog post](https://hamel.dev/blog/posts/prompt/) details a library `mitmproxy` that can be used to intercept the API clalls, so you can determine exactly what is going on under the hood.
+The blog post also describes how current frameworks implement the "magic of LLMs".
+These include: `guardrails`, `guidance`, `langchain`, `instructor` & `dspy`.

 ## Retrieval Augmented Generation